In-Water Training Schedule | Returning Lifeguards

 First Responder Course

 After passing the Physical Performance exam, you will take a First Responder training course.
 With this 40-hour course, you will be prepared to perform CPR and other emergency first aid.
 This course goes above and beyond other first aid training, such as Red Cross training, and is required.
-There is a cost associated with this course, but if you are hired as a lifeguard and complete the summer season, you will be paid for your 40 hours of classroom training.
+There is a cost associated with this course, but if you are hired as a lifeguard and complete the summer season, you will be paid for your 40 hours of classroom training at your hourly rate.

 After successfully completing the Physical Performance exam and First Responder training, your name will be placed on the eligible list and you will be ranked according to your Physical Performance exam score.
 The Parks Department will hire from this list as lifeguard vacancies occur.
 All new lifeguard hires occur in the spring, with new employees starting work in the summer.

-The outdoor season runs from Memorial Day through Labor Day.
-If you are hired, you will be expected to work through Labor Day if needed.
 The department makes assignments to cover every day of the week.
 The normal schedule includes 6-8 hour shifts covering 5-6 days a week.
 You will be expected to work more or fewer hours if the weather dictates.
-For hours of operations, see pools or beaches and follow the appropriate links
+For hours of operations, see pools or beaches and follow the appropriate links.
+Milwaukee County pools and beaches are open 7 days a week and holidays.

 Pool or Beach Assignments

-The department furnishes you with a jacket and rain slicker at no cost to you.
-You will be expected to purchase other equipment, such as shirts, helmets, swim suits, trunks, sunglasses, whistles and whistle lanyards from the department.
+You will be expected to purchase other equipment, such as shirts, sweatshirts, helmets, swim suits, trunks, sunglasses, whistles and whistle lanyards from the department.
+The department furnishes locations with jackets and rain slickers for employees as needed.

 As a returning lifeguard, you MUST pass a reinstate test and complete CPR re-certification every spring.